borispovod/crypti-dapps-docs/DappToolkit.md

 ### Event Handling

 The toolkit has its own an event handler.
-To send notifications of an event, use the `library.bus.message` function like so:
+To send notifications of an event, use the `library.bus.message` function as follows:

 ```js
 library.bus.message("event", {});
 ```

-To respond to an event.
-Simply define an event handler function:
+To respond to an event, simply define an event handler function:

 ```js
 MyModule.prototype.onEvent = function (args) {
 }
 ```

-Replacing **onEvent** with "on" + the name of the event.
+Replace **onEvent** with "on" + the name of the event.